What Is Strep Throat?

 - swollen tonsils

-- white or yellow spots on your tonsils
+- white patches or streaks on your tonsils

 Most of the time, strep will give you a sore throat, headache, stomachache, and fever.
 It probably won't give you a runny nose or cough.

 To be sure you have strep throat, your doctor may do one or two tests:

 First, they can do a rapid strep test to check for strep bacteria.
 The doctor rubs a cotton swab over the back of your throat.
 Then, the doctor can find out in a few minutes if you have strep throat.